-Self-Directed IRA Owners: 10 Questions to Ask a Financial Advisor
+Self-Directed IRA Owners: 10 Questions for Financial Advisors

 Self-directed IRA investors are in charge when it comes to their retirement investments, but that doesn’t mean they have to go it alone.
 Many of our clients work with financial advisors to help them find, evaluate and manage their alternative investments.